National Center for Visual Analytics

 - Can be applied to and further enhance the latest dynamic Web technology.

-The Web enabled visualization software framework on which this work will be based and the results generated during the project will leave NCVA in a position to provide the Visual Analytics software platforms required to allow multidisciplinary teams to work together to understand the technical challenges and rapidly develop prototypes for efficient explorative and web-based data analysis in many application scenarios.
+The Geovisual Analytics platform and software on which this work will be based and the results generated within the project will leave NCVA in a position to provide the Geovisual Analytics software platforms required to allow multidisciplinary teams to work together to understand the technical challenges and rapidly develop prototypes for efficient explorative and web-based data analysis in many application scenarios.